SoftUni-Internal/interactive-content/EN/00-Syntax-Functions-Statements/02-Operators.md

 Normally dividing -6 by 5 equals -1, yet we got -2.

-You can use `Math.trunc()` if you are expecting a negative value as a result of the operation, it will work from ES6 onward.
+You can use `Math.trunc()` if you are expecting a negative value as a result from the operation, it will work from ES6 onward.

 ```js live
 let result = Math.trunc(-6 / 5);